MichalGoly/CS22510-OccupancyGridMapping/README.txt

 - Robot.h             (source code file)
 - includes/           (directory for the source files)
       |
-      +- poses.txt    (source file with positions of the robot) +- ranges.txt   (source file with range readings from robot's sensors)
+      +- poses.txt    (source file with positions of the robot, this has been hard-coded in the program as "includes/poses.txt")
+      +- ranges.txt   (source file with range readings from robot's sensors, this has been hard-coded in the program as "includes/ranges.txt")
 - report.pdf          (the document which describes what I have done)
-- build/              (build directory)
-- output.pdf          (animation of robot mapping the area)
+- output.pdf          (an animation of the robot mapping the area)
 - screencast.          (building the program and running the code)

 ## INSTALLATION